csiro-data-school/python/_episodes/09-dictionaries.md

 ~~~
 {: .output}

-A **key** can be a string, number, or any hashable object (which roughly means no lists or other mutable containers).
+A **key** can be a string, a number, or any hashable object (which roughly means no lists or other mutable containers).

 You can even mix key types in a single dictionary although it tends to be confusing (you often wish to sort on the keys later!):